simon-v/bchinfo.org/en/full-node.md

 A complete list of commands is available in the [developer reference](/en/developer-reference#rpc-quick-reference).

-When Bitcoin Core daemon first starts, it will begin to download the block chain.
+When Bitcoin Cash Node daemon first starts, it will begin to download the block chain.
 This step will take at least several days, and it may take much more time on a slow Internet connection or with a slow computer.
-During the download, Bitcoin Core will use a significant part of your connection bandwidth.
-You can stop Bitcoin Core at any time using the `stop` command; it will resume from the point where it stopped the next time you start it.
+During the download, Bitcoin Cash Node will use a significant part of your connection bandwidth.
+You can stop Bitcoin Cash Node at any time using the `stop` command; it will resume from the point where it stopped the next time you start it.
 {% endcapture %}